Marshals, Veteran Car Run Team & Supporting Clubs

 Without the support of the volunteer marshals the event simply would not be possible.
 The Royal Automobile Club, partners and event organisers extend a grateful thanks to all those who volunteer their services.
 There are nine areas along the route that require marshal assistance: Hyde Park, Croydon, Coulsdon, Redhill, Crawley, Hammer Hill, Cuckfield, Burgess Hill, Clayton Hill, and Madeira Drive.

-To register your interest, please complete the online form.
+To register your interest for 2020, please complete the online form.
 The Route Official for your area will then contact you with further information.

 The Veteran Car Run Team